DominCyber/Analyzing-Packet-Captures/README.md

-# Analyze your first packet
+# Analyze Your First Packet
 ## Objective
 The Coursera Google Cybersecurity Professional Certification Course work provides practical cybersecurity skills.
 This guided project utilizes a virtual machine environment to familiarize cybersecurity professionals with the WireShark network application and packet capture analysis methodology.
 The project analyzes a sample .pcap file.